mejdi14/AndroidColorPicker/README.md

  .withMyOwnColors(colorsList)
 ```
 where colorsList is an ArrayList<Int> (every Int represent a color)</br>
-this will make the library ignore the default colors and use only your colors from colorList
+this will make the library ignore the default colors and use only your colors from colorsList